kishorrit/MLF/Chapter 3.md

 A slightly less fancy but never the less important application of computer vision in finance is insurance.
 Insurers might use drones to fly over roofs to spot issues before they become an expensive problem.
 Or they might inspect factories and equipment they insured.
 The applications are near endless.

+# A note on libraries
+This chapter makes use of the following libraries:
+- Keras
+- Tensorflow
+- Sklearn
+- OpenCV
+- numpy
+- Seaborn
+- tqdm
+All of these, except for OpenCV can be installed via `pip` (e.g. `pip install keras`).
+OpenCV requires a slightly more complex installation procedure which is well documented online and does not necessarily add to this chapter.
+Both Kaggle and Google Colab come with OpenCV preinstalled.
+To run these examples, make sure you have OpenCV installed and can import it with `import cv2`

 # ConvNets
 Convolutional Neural Networks, ConvNets for short, are the driving engine behind computer vision.
 ConvNets allow us to work with larger images while keeping the size of the network reasonable.
 The name Convolutional Neural Net comes from the mathematical operation that differentiates them from regular neural nets.
 Convolution is the mathematical correct term for sliding one matrix over another matrix.
 You will see in a minute why this is important for ConvNets but also why this is not the best name in the world.
 Actually, ConvNets should be called Filter Nets.
 Because what makes them work is the fact that they use filters.
 In this section, we will work with the MNIST dataset.
 The MNIST dataset is a collection of handwritten digits that has become a standard 'hallo world' application for computer vision.